Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # Things to do next (optionally)

-- Finding a way to fully break the chechsum system ;
+- Finding a way to fully break the checksum system;
+- Elucidating the image tag format;
 - Taking a look at the Trippy-H format and data location.